top of page

 Newport Lobster Shack

 This afternoon, enjoy a boat ride.
 There are many sailing, fishing, and charter boat tours of Newport Harbor and Narragansett Bay available.
-Two long time cruise operators in the area are Coastal Queen Cruises (Bowen Wharf) and Gansett Cruises (Bowen Wharf).
+Try one of the following excursions:

 Newport Waterfront & Harbor